< Back to List

 Importance: 9/10

-Ignorance is seeing the non-eternal as eternal, the impure as pure, suffering as happiness, and the non-Self as the Self.
+Ignorance is seeing the impermanent as permanent, the impure as pure, suffering as happiness, and the non-Self as the Self.

 Click to read insights...